'Brief Answers To The Big Questions' Is Stephen Hawking's Parting Gift To Humanity

 His uncanny creativity as a theoretical physicist and his decades-long struggle with the horribly debilitating motor neuron disease (also known as amyotrophic lateral sclerosis or Lou Gehrig's disease) inspired millions to revisit their bonds with science and with their own personal challenges.

-Like Albert Einstein, he achieved super-stardom while still alive, not something that happens to many scientists.
-The image of a brain travelling to the confines of space and time, diving deep into some of the biggest mysteries of science while imprisoned in a wheelchair excited the public imagination.
+Like Albert Einstein, he achieved superstardom while still alive, not something that happens to many scientists.
+The image of a brain traveling to the confines of space and time, diving deep into some of the biggest mysteries of science while imprisoned in a wheelchair excited the public imagination.

-Condemned by doctors to live a short life while still a young PhD student in Cambridge, England, Hawking's long survival seemed like a miracle, even if he would never use such word.
+Condemned by doctors to live a short life while still a young Ph.D. student in Cambridge, England, Hawking's long survival seemed like a miracle, even if he would never use such word.
 "After my expectations had been reduced to zero, every new day became a bonus, and I began to appreciate everything I did have.
 While there's life, there is hope," he wrote.
 Hawking took the progressive deterioration of his body with tremendous dignity, raising a family, traveling the world, and even getting involved in some pretty saucy scandals and a messy divorce.

 Contributing to the remarkable set of circumstances surrounding his life, Hawking was born exactly 300 years after Galileo's death (Jan.
 8, 1642) and died in 2018 on Einstein's birthday, March 14.